Jhuztyyy/kpopstanvaultmain/README.md

 Special thanks to [KProfiles.com](https://kprofiles.com/) for being a helpful public K-pop profile reference for group and member information.

-Kpop Stan Vault is an independent personal vault project and is not affiliated with KProfiles, KPopping, Apple, Spotify, or any K-pop company.
+Kpop Stan Vault is an independent personal vault project and is not affiliated with KProfiles, KPopping, Apple, Spotify, Last.fm, or any K-pop company.

 ## License